shilpamadini/Log-Analysis/README.md

 ## Contents

+1. dbconnect.py
+    * Python file the defines the class Connect to connect to the database.
-1. loganalysis.py
+2. loganalysis.py
     * Python file containing the database code to run the reports.
-2. log_req_prcnt.sql
+3. log_req_prcnt.sql
     * sql file to create "log_req_prcnt" view.
-3. title_logs.sql
+4. title_logs.sql
     * sql file to create "title_logs" view.

 ## Installation